Adam-Boesky/Predictive_Coding/README.md

 This project was done as part of Harvard's **APPHY 286 - Inference, Information Theory, Learning and Statistical Mechanics** course taught by Sharad Ramanthan.

 ## Repository Structure:
-The following is a breakdown of our repository and its contents.
+The following is a breakdown of our repository and its contents:

 ![](other/repo_structure.png)